karaipsum/Kugane-Moji/README.md

 - Development inspired by [_Kazuraki_ by Ryoko Nishizuka 西塚涼子](https://fonts.adobe.com/fonts/kazuraki-sp2n)

 ## License

 All company, product, and system names mentioned herein are trademarks or registered trademarks of their respective companies.

-Augmented Neo-Eorzean is licensed under the [MIT](LICENSE) License.
+Augmented Far Eastern Script is licensed under the [MIT](LICENSE) License.

 ## Footnote